Paul Shenar: Career

 Shenar continued to act during the late 1980s.
 He did a stage version of Macbeth in Los Angeles and appeared in films like Best Seller (1987), The Bedroom Window (1987), The Big Blue (1988), plus the TV film Rage of Angels: The Story Continues.

 Personal life

 Shenar was gay, and was romantically involved with the British actor Jeremy Brett during the 1970s; they were in a relationship that reportedly lasted from 1973 to 1978.
 After the couple separated, they remained close friends until Shenar's death in 1989.

 Death

-Shenar died from AIDS on October 11, 1989.
+In 1983, Shenar was diagnosed with HIV/AIDS.
+He died from AIDS on October 11, 1989, at age 53.
+His remains were cremated and given to his executor, Thomas Wiley.